jaypunekar/jaypunekar.github.io/_posts/2024-09-04-creating-image-classification-model.md

 An image classifier is a machine learning model that sorts images into specific categories.

 Building an image classifier from scratch usually needs a lot of data and training time.
-But with transfer learning and tools like fastai and Hugging Face, you can quickly create a powerful image classifier even with just a small amount of data.
+But with transfer learning and tools like Fastai and Hugging Face, you can quickly create a powerful image classifier even with just a small amount of data.
 In this blog, I'll guide you through each step, showing you how to use these advanced tools to build a model that works well and is easy to use.

 We’ll create a model to tell the difference between House Cats and Wild Cats—so you can avoid petting the wrong one.
-We’ll name it "TheCatClassifier"!.
+We’ll name it "TheCatClassifier"!
 By the end of this tutorial, you’ll have a working app that can accurately classify cats.

 # Prerequisites